MetPX/sarracenia/doc/design/plan.rst

      The message format to support new features must be implemented.
      (progressed through v01, and v02 designs.)

-     criteria:  dd_* tools produce and process v02 messages as described by dd_post.7 man page.
+     criteria:  sr_* tools produce and process v02 messages as described by sr_post.7 man page.

   2. ( *Done* ) **multi-part segmentation/re-assembly**
      There must be no limitation on maximum file size that can traverse the network.